 Here at the blog and on twitter, we are a small team of volunteers aiming to cover news and reviews of the latest titles in translation from around the world.
 Please help us to help you 🙂 Whether it’s online on social media or in real life, there are countless ways you can get involved!

 We warmly welcome guest contributors and suggestions for interviews and features.
-Please email Team WKL if you’d like to contribute, share an idea for an article, or suggest titles for a certain country/language.
+Please email Team WKL if you’d like to contribute an article or a book review, or suggest titles for one of our recommended reads lists.
+You could even become a regular correspondent on the children’s literature of the part of the world you know and love.

 Reviews / Reviews by Younger Readers